Skip to main content

 Student Records

 Residence Life and Housing maintains a variety of records pertaining to residents.
 Included in this category are license administration documents (such as the Housing and Dining License, Request for Exemption from the University Housing Policy, Request for Release from Housing and Dining License, and occupancy records).
 These records are for University use and are available only to appropriate University offices, except as in compliance with a proper court order.
 These documents may be reviewed only by the student referenced and only after the student confirms their identity via University identification card or photo DMV license.
-Copies may be made and given to the student referenced upon request.
-The preferred request is in person; however, if an in-person request is not possible, a written request from the student can be accepted.
+Copies may be made and given to the student upon request.
+Requests can be made in writing to Residence Life and Housing at [email protected].
 Telephone requests will not be honored.

 Television